-What about the concern that a doctor who selects an implant on the basis of how it looks rather than on the basis of how it works is committing something like per se malpractice?
+What about the concern that a doctor who selects an implant on the basis of how it looks rather than on the basis of how it works is in danger of committing malpractice?
 If you remember Juicy Whip, Inc. v.
 Orange Bang, Inc., the drink-dispenser case, you can probably predict the Federal Circuit's response.
 It wrote, "[In the USPTO's] view, doctors should select implants solely for their functional characteristics, not their design.
 It is not the task of the [USPTO] to make such presumptions."22